ans-group/docs.ukfast.co.uk/source/network/firewalls/dedi_openport.md

 ![Add Port To Group](files/editor2_add_port_group2.png)

 You can also delete port groups by clicking the `bin` icon next to the group.
-You can only delete a port group if it is not used in an access-list so you may need to delete some ACL's before the `bin` icon can be clicked for the port group.
+You can only delete a port group if it is not used in an access-list so you may need to delete some ACL's before the `bin` icon can be clicked.

 Please note all changes made are only stored locally.
 When you have made all your desired changes please click `Apply` to send the config change to the firewall at which point they will take effect.